 Both models also offer optional tent packages.
 These tents attach to the rear hatch and main door to extend the trailer’s livability outside.

 Those who’ve used the Basecamp rave about how easy it is to set up.
 They appreciate the strategically placed LED lights that make setting up in the dark no hassle at all.
 Customers also like how easy the rear bed is to set up.
 The storage bench has rings to snap in the legs of the tables so they don’t roll around or get damaged when not in use.

 The final small RV on our best travel trailers list is also the longest.
 Meet the Legacy Elite II by Oliver Travel Trailer, a 23’6″ tandem axle travel trailer.
 The company’s most popular camper trailer is designed to be a high-quality luxury in an off-road ready trailer.
 Easy to tow with small vehicles, Elite II has a dry weight of 4,900 lbs.

 Legacy Elite II is a four seasons trailer with two-floor plans that have either a standard rear bed (79 x 75) or twin beds in addition to the bed that converts from the side dinette.

 Both floor plans come with a complete bathroom that has a molded vanity with toiletry storage and mirrored cabinet doors.
 The bathroom also has a chrome faucet and a sliding frosted window with a screen and a mirror tinted glass door.

-Another cool bonus to purchasing directly from Oliver is that they provide a customer education class when you take delivery so you’ll know how to operate every aspect of your travel trailer including hookups, safety equipment, and sway control.
+Manufactured in Tennessee, Oliver Travel Trailers offers factory tours.
+You can get personalized walk-throughs of their models all across the US.
+Another cool bonus to purchasing directly from Oliver is that they provide a customer education class when you take delivery.
+That way you’ll know how to set up your travel trailer.
+The class teaches how to use RV hookups, safety equipment, and towing.